gokubi/policies/citizen_code_of_conduct.md

   * Be an advocate for the health and safety of your fellow participants.
   * Speak up and act if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 [Alert community]

-## 3. Unacceptable Behavior
+## 4. Unacceptable Behavior

 The following behaviors are considered unacceptable within our community:

-  * Any non-consensual behavior--you should have someone's conent before physical contact, [more here]
+  * Any non-consensual behavior See section 1 above for more detail.
   * Violence, threats of violence or violent language directed against another person.
   * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
   * Posting or threatening to post other people's personally identifying information ("doxing").